-How to Write SOPs for Your Virtual Assistant (Templates + Examples)
+How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 A standard operating procedure (SOP) is the single most important document you'll create when working with a virtual assistant.
 It's the difference between a VA who delivers consistent, high-quality work from day one — and one who constantly asks questions, makes mistakes, and drains your time instead of saving it.

 At VA MASTERS, we build SOPs from scratch for every client engagement.
-After developing hundreds of SOPs across 60+ active VA placements, we've learned exactly what works, what fails, and what separates a useful SOP from a document nobody reads.
+After developing SOPs across 1,000+ active VA placements, we've learned exactly what works, what fails, and what separates a useful SOP from a document nobody reads.

 What Is an SOP and Why Does Your VA Need One?